lucaswitch/react-native-bluetooth-le/README.md

 ## Capabilites

 - Bluetooth Adapter
     - Verify if device has a bluetooth adapter available and is bluetooth low energy capable.
+[Android Supported]
     - Verify if bluetooth adapter is currently enabled.
+[Android Supported]
     - Listen to bluetooth peripheral events such *turn off*, *turn on*.
+[Android Supported]
 - GATT (Generic Attribute Profile) Operations
     - Discover
         - Allow the device to find out nearby devices.
+[Android Supported]
     - Bonding
         - Allow *bond* with a bluetooth peripheral.
         - Allow *unbound* with *bounded* bluetooth peripheral.